What is Measles?

 Measles is a highly contagious virus that lives in the nose and throat mucus of an infected person.
 It can spread to others through coughing and sneezing.
 Measles can live for up to 2 hours in an airspace where the infected person coughed or sneezed.
 Measles is so contagious that if one person has it 90% of the people close to that person who are not immune will become infected.
 Infected individuals can spread measles to others from 4 days before through 4 days after the rash appears.
 Measles infection is a vaccine-preventable illness.

-The rash starts 3-5 days after symptoms, usually beginning as flat red spots that appear on the face at hairline and spreads downward to the neck, trunk, arms, legs, and feet.
+· 3-5 days after symptoms begin, a maculopapular skin rash develops that begins on the face at the hairline and spreads downward to the neck, trunk, arms, legs, and feet.
 Small raised bumps may also appear on the top of the flat red spots.
 The spots may become joined together as they spread.
 As rash appears an individual’s fever may spike.

 The best way to prevent measles infection is through vaccination with the MMR vaccine.
 Children should receive 2 doses:

 · 1st dose at 12-15 months of age

 · 2nd dose between 4-6 years of age

 Adults might also need the vaccine if they were not immunized as children.
 Vaccines containing measles antigen that are currently licensed in the United States are the multi-antigen vaccines MMR II and MMRV (manufactured by Merck).
 Both are live attenuated virus vaccines.

 Guidelines for Submitting Measles Specimens to IDPH Lab

 Suspected measles is reportable immediately (within 3 hours).
 Call 311 for consultation with a medical director or 312-743-9000.
 If approved, you will obtain an authorization code which is required for shipping specimens to the IDPH Laboratory.